juangamella/gies/README.md

 **Test modules**

-They are in the sub package `ges.test`, in the directory `ges/test/`:
+They are in the sub package `gies.test`, in the directory `ges/test/`:

    - `test_decomposable_score.py`: tests for the decomposable score base class.
    - `test_gauss_bic.py`: tests for the Gaussian bic score.